Clemson-CPSC-3600/beginner-simple-simple-network-management-protocol-template/README.md

   * "How many lattes [OID #3.1.7] sold today?"
 * **Set Request** = Regional manager instructs the barista to change something
   * "Set the WiFi password [OID #2.4.13] to 'brew2025'"
-* **Get Bulk** = Regional manager asking for information about many things at once
-  * "Tell me all stats for items #3.1 through #3.50"
-* **Get Response** = Barista's response to the regional manager's individual requests, bulk requests, or instructions
+* **Get Response** = Barista's response to the regional manager's individual requests or instructions
   * "42 lattes [OID #3.1.7] sold"
   * "3.1 stats are..., 3.2 stats are..., 3.3 stats are ..., ..."
   * "Password [OID #2.4.13] changed successfully")